Causes of Hip and Groin Pain

 Although not limited to, osteoarthritis (OA) of the hip develops commonly in persons aged 60 years and above, but we do sometimes see this in younger age groups – especially if someone has experienced previous problems with their hip.

-Keeping active and exercising in the right way is of course important in the long term, but ‘the right way’ can be difficult to decipher with all the messaging available, to be sure what approach is right for you it is always best to get the input from an expert clinician such as a Strength & Conditioning Coach.
+Keeping active and exercising in the right way is, of course, important in the long term, but ‘the right way’ can be difficult to decipher with all the messaging available, to be sure what approach is right for you it is always best to get the input from an expert clinician such as a Strength & Conditioning Coach.

 Another condition of the hip joint that we may see in younger adults is called Femoroacetabular impingement of the hip (FAI).